nighthawkrighder/mfid/MFid_whitepaper.md

 The goal is not to replace existing metrics, but to **augment our understanding** of system integrity with a behavioral trust score: the Mechanical Firmware Index.

+Software Defined Corporation is committed to open collaboration and real-world pilots to refine and standardize MFid.
+We invite partners from industry, academia, and government to join us in this mission.

 **Until the world catches up, we measure.
 We index.
 We improve.**

 ---

 *For interest in research collaboration, standards development, or implementation pilot programs, contact:*
 **Rashid Amin** — ramin@sdcorp.us

+---

+### About the Author

+**Rashid Amin** is the founder of Software Defined Corporation, a company dedicated to restoring mechanical-level reliability and trust to software-defined systems.
+With a background in embedded systems, real-time infrastructure, and safety-critical applications, Rashid’s work focuses on measurable, deterministic engineering for the modern era.